One-Time Password Field

 If you want to output the verification time in a more human-readable format, you can do something like the following:

-{One-Time Password (Verification Time):6.3:format:d/m/Y\ \a\t\ H\:i\:s}
+{One-Time Password (Verification Time):6.3:format:d/m/y\ \a\t\ h\:i\:s}

 The above will format the timestamp to display a full representation of the date along with the time.

-The :format modifier can be used with any PHP date format character to get things formatted the way you want, you can find a chart of all of the PHP date format characters here.
+The :format modifier can be used with most PHP date format character to get things formatted the way you want, you can find a chart of all of the PHP date format characters here.

 Save and Continue